measurify/server/README.md

 # Measurify Cloud API Server

-Measnpm urify is a **cloud-based, abstract, measurement-oriented Framework** for managing smart things in IoT ecosystems.
+Measurify is a **cloud-based, abstract, measurement-oriented Framework** for managing smart things in IoT ecosystems.
 More information about the framework are published at this link **[measurify.org](https://measurify.org)**.
 This is the code base of the Measurify Server module implementing a RESTful API exposing Measurify resources.

 Measurify Cloud API Server is designed, developed and maintained by **[Elios Lab](https://elios.diten.unige.it/)** of University of Genoa. **[Wondertech](http://www.wondertechweb.com/)** contributes to the development and maintenance of the source code.